|

 Conceptual relativism is the view that different groups with very different cultures may have rather different conceptions of the world.

 Groups of people from different historical times, cultures as well as different individuals perceive the world differently and are influenced by different beliefs, expectations, hopes, desires, aesthetic standards, emotions, personality structure, memory, strategies for problem solving, motivation, decision making, social cognition, sense of humour, language, innate cognitive architecture, scientific frameworks, religion, gender and social status.
+No-one ever looks at the world with pristine eyes - he sees it edited by a definite set of customs and institutions and ways of thinking that shapes his experience and behaviour.

 For example, modern western cultures view individualism, autonomy, persona dignity as key values, other groups see group solidarity or placating the gods as more important.
 One group may view meekness, humility, submissiveness to the group as virtues and another emphasizes heroism and pride.
 Such differences in moral concepts, values and practices give rise to different moral perceptions and sensibilities.